Obsidian Callouts: Tips, Examples, and Scripts for Writers

-I decided to try out the use of Obsidian Callouts to mark notes/information/tasks as I drafted my November book.
-I love the “Clue” callout from the “Fancy a Story” theme and thought it would be fun to use it to keep track of clues in my mysteries to make sure they are all resolved one way or another by the end of the story.
+I decided to try using Obsidian Callouts to annotate my manuscript as I drafted my November 2025 book.
+I love the “Clue” callout from the “Fancy a Story” theme, and I thought it would be fun to use it to keep track of clues in my mysteries, ensuring that all clues or red herrings are resolved one way or another by the end of the story.

 Callout TypeFound inHow I Used It